PayClearly/PCLabs/packages/creditor/readme.md

   npm install --save @pclabs/creditor
 ```

-## Defining Patterns
+## Defining templates

 Creditor expects there to be a /creditor directory in the given project.
-This directory is where Creditor is configured and where patterns are defined.
+This directory is where Creditor is configured and where templates are defined.

 ### ./creditor structure